electric-sql/electric/docs/integrations/deployment/supabase.md

 ### Supabase Auth

-[Supabase Auth](https://supabase.com/docs/guides/auth) is the perfect partner for authenticating users with Electric when using Supabase as your Postgres.
-To set up: all you need to do is share the JWT key used for Supabase with Electric.
+[Supabase Auth](https://supabase.com/docs/guides/auth) works as an authentication solution for Electric.
+Authenticate using Supabase and then use the JWT returned by Supabase Auth as the [auth token for the Electric replication connection](../../usage/auth/token.md).

-To find your JWT key, go to the Supabase dashboard for your project, select "Project Settings", then "API", and scroll down to the JWT settings.
-Copy the "JWT Secret" and use that as the `AUTH_JWT_KEY` for your Electric configuration as well as settings `AUTH_JWT_ALG: HS256`.
+#### Authenticating users

-To authenticate your users in your app, follow the instructions in the [Supabase Auth documentation](https://supabase.com/docs/guides/auth).
-You should authenticate your users before initiating Electric within your app.
+Follow the instructions in the [Supabase Auth documentation](https://supabase.com/docs/guides/auth).
+Having authenticated a user, set the `session.access_token` returned by `supabase.auth.getSession()` as the value for `config.auth.token` when electrifying your database connection.

-Having authenticated a user, you can use the following code to use their JWT to authenticate with the Electric service and 'Electrify' your database:
+For example:

 ```ts
 import { createClient } from '@supabase/supabase-js'